itheodoridis/itheodoridis-createtestbedsfromPI/README.md

 - https://github.com/kdardoufa/DeviceInfo_from_PI
 - https://github.com/kdardoufa/CollectIP

 The code in this repo is purposed for creating Cisco PyATS testbeds for active network devices per location.
 It's limited for switches as Device Type but it can easily be adjusted to include other types.
-It has adjustments compared to the initial code created by Katerina Darfoufa in order to querry the PI server for a full device list directly, instead of going through the device groups, as the main goal is speed.
+It has adjustments compared to the initial code created by Katerina Dardoufa in order to querry the PI server for a full device list directly, instead of going through the device groups, as the main goal is speed.

 Indeed the code should complete a full run in a few seconds for a few hundreds of devices.